nhsbsa/nhsbsa-digital-playbook/src/accessibility-statement.md

 ### Compliance status

-The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.
+The website has not yet been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.

-This website is partially compliant with the [Web Content Accessibility Guidelines (WCAG) version 2.2](https://www.w3.org/TR/WCAG22/) AA standard, due to the non-compliances listed below.

-## Non-accessible content

-The content listed below is non-accessible for the following reasons.

-### Non-compliance with the accessibility regulations

 ## What we’re doing to improve accessibility